lemonliu2023/lingo-reader/README.md

 ## TODO：

-1. the UI of the homepage is ugly and needs to be adjested.
+1. the UI of the homepage is ugly and needs to be adjusted.
 2. add a link to blingo-reader github on the homepage.
 3. add a new way to open files.
 Enable users to open file via urls.
 4. add navMap in Book page.